dungeons-of-moria/umoria/docs/faq.md

 _The most common questions, asked by both beginners and others..._

-This FAQ relates to Umoria 5.7, released November 2016 and is split into three sections:
+This FAQ relates to Umoria 5.7 and is split into three sections:

 1. General Information
 2. Game Play - Non-Spoiler Questions